tfennelly/jquery.google_forms/README.md

 onsubmit Only:

 	$('form').googleForm(function () {
-        // Form is not submitted... do your stuff here });
+        // Form is submitted... do your stuff here
+    });

 onsubmit and redirect:

 	$('form').googleForm({
         onsubmit: function () {
-	        // Form is not submitted... do your stuff here },
+	        // Form is submitted... do your stuff here
+        },
         redirect: 'thanks.html'
     });